 - Taking the initiative to discuss post-fellowship employment opportunities no less than three months prior to the scheduled conclusion of the fellowship

 As a follow up to the fellowship experience, fellowship program administrators should conduct post-fellowship evaluations that provide the organization with accurate and timely feedback of their program’s strengths and weaknesses for continuous improvement purposes.

-Fellowship program administrators should strive to build the reputation and value of all administrative fellowships for the healthcare management profession by:
+Fellowship site administrators should strive to build the reputation and value of all administrative fellowships for the healthcare management profession by:

 - Supporting and adhering to efforts to standardize application and acceptance processes and deadlines